Article Type(s):

 - Page numbers in the upper-right corner

-- No author name(s) or identifying information in the submitted manuscrip
+- No author name(s) or identifying information should be present in the submitted document

 Citation Style

 - Bibliography: A full bibliography should be included at the end of the article.
-Entries must correspond to all cited sources.
+Please make sure that every cited source has a corresponding bibliography entry.

 - Books